jasonjoh/python_tutorial/README.md

 	python manage.py migrate

 Let's add a bit of code to the app just to make sure that it is working.
-Open the `.\tutorial\views.py` file and add the following function.
+Open the `.\tutorial\views.py` file and add the following code.

 ### `home` function in the `.\tutorial\views.py` file ###